Connecting to a database in a PostgreSQL cluster

 In Yandex.Cloud, you can connect to a DB cluster only from a VM that has an address in the the Yandex.Cloud subnet.

-Managed Service for PostgreSQL clusters only support encrypted connections.
-Therefore, an SSL certificate is required to connect to such a cluster.
+Managed Service for PostgreSQL clusters only support encrypted connections, which is why an SSL certificate is required to connect to them.
 You can prepare all the necessary authentication data as follows:

 libpq in the PostgreSQL documentation.